rjankathi/Angular8-reactive-forms-validation/projects/ng-rxforms/README.md

 ---
 **NOTE**

-RxFormsValidationErrors library depends on ReactiveFormsModule( Ofcourse angular needs it to work with Reactive Forms right ;) )
+RxFormsValidation library depends on ReactiveFormsModule( Ofcourse angular needs it to work with Reactive Forms right ;) )
 ---